geissdoerfer/find/README.md

 ## Model

-We provide a Python implementation of the model underlying the proposed ND protocol.
+We provide a Python implementation of the model underlying the proposed ND protocol, allowing to reproduce key results of our paper.
 For a detailed description and examples, see the corresponding [README](./model/README.md).

 ## Hardware